History of Love Island (2015 TV series) in Timeline

 On July 30, 2018, Dani Dyer and Jack Fincham won the fourth series of Love Island, receiving a record-breaking 79.66% of the final vote.

-On July 30, 2018, the fifth series of Love Island was confirmed.
+On July 30, 2018, a fifth series of Love Island was confirmed.

-On September 15, 2018, Olivia Buckland and Alex Bowen, the series runners-up, married, becoming the first couple from Love Island to marry.
+On September 15, 2018, Olivia Buckland and Alex Bowen, runners-up from series 2, married, becoming the first Love Island couple to do so.

-Ahead of the fourth series in 2018, it was revealed that former islander Kem Cetinay and Scottish DJ Arielle Free would be presenting Love Island: The Morning After, a new daily podcast show delivering the freshest gossip to fans.
+In 2018, Kem Cetinay and Arielle Free began presenting Love Island: The Morning After, a daily podcast show.

 2018: BAFTA TV Award